The "Incredibly Impossible to Derail This Thread" thread | Page 193 | Fab forum

 21 November 2012

 @fabfouremily Meh it depends.
 There are hotels in all kinds of price ranges.
-We had found the ''perfect'' (the comments were all positive and it looked good.
-Plus the price was quite alright) and you could pay when you arrived there, but they did need your credit card data..and we don't own a credit card.
+We had found the ”perfect” (the comments were all positive and it looked good.
+Plus the price was quite alright) and you could pay when you arrived there, but they did need your credit card data..and we don’t own a credit card.
 This was the case with a lot of hotels :/

-And yep, definitely planning on going thereahdn_george_06
+And yep, definitely planning on going there

 11.35pm